danskernesdigitalebibliotek/ddb-material-list/README.md

 Access to the API is controlled by [Adgangsplatformen](https://github.com/DBCDK/hejmdal) - a single sign-on solution for public libraries in Denmark.

+## Requirements
+Material-list requires a host with the following software:

+- Nginx 1.17
+- PHP 7.3
+- Mysql 5.7+ compatible database

+Individual components can be swapped for relevant alternatives.
+Apache can be used instead of Nginx.
+Any [database supported by Laravel](https://laravel.com/docs/5.8/database) such as PostgresSQL, SQLite and SQL Server can replace MariaDB.

 ## Usage example

 #### Retrieve an access token for the library patron